litmuschaos/v1-litmus-docs/docs/dns-error.md

       spec:
         components:
           env:
-            # list of the target hostnames or keywords eg. '["litmuschaos","chaosnative.io"]' .
+            # list of the target hostnames or kewywords eg. '["litmuschaos","chaosnative.io"]' .
 If empty all hostnames are targets
             - name: TARGET_HOSTNAMES
               value: ""